Executive Order 11246 – Equal Employment Opportunity

 A federal subcontract is defined as an arrangement or agreement with a federal contract for the furnishing of services or supplies for the use of personal or real property that is necessary for performing work in federal contracts.

-Federal contractors and subcontractors must follow these requirements:
+Federal contractors and subcontractors followed these requirements:

-• Allow OFCCP full access to records and books during a compliance evaluation or a complaint investigation.
+- Allowed OFCCP full access to records and books during a compliance evaluation or a complaint investigation.

-• Don’t practice discrimination.
+- Didn’t practice discrimination.

-• Post legally required Equal Employment Opportunity posters.
+- Posted legally required Equal Employment Opportunity posters.

-• Include the Equal Employment Opportunity tagline in advertising for employment.
+- Included the Equal Employment Opportunity tagline in advertising for employment.

-• Keep comprehensive records, including job advertisements and postings, job descriptions, resumes and applications, records of job offers, test performed and test results, personnel files, and written employment procedures and policies.
+- Kept comprehensive records, including job advertisements and postings, job descriptions, resumes and applications, records of job offers, test performed and test results, personnel files, and written employment procedures and policies.

-• File an annual EEO-1 report.
+- Filed an annual EEO-1 report.

-• An analysis of the current existing workforce
+- An analysis of the current existing workforce

-• An equal opportunity policy statement
+- An equal opportunity policy statement

-• Identification of areas that are underrepresented
+- Identification of areas that are underrepresented

-• The establishment of flexible, reasonable timetables and goals for increasing equal employment opportunities
+- The establishment of flexible, reasonable timetables and goals for increasing equal employment opportunities

-• Support for community action programs
+- Support for community action programs

-• Specific programs that are action-oriented and address problem areas
+- Specific programs that are action-oriented and address problem areas

-• Established internal reporting and audit system
+- Established internal reporting and audit system

-The executive order further requires that government contractors must take affirmative action so that equal opportunities are provided in every aspect of employment.
+The executive order further required that government contractors must take affirmative action so that equal opportunities are provided in every aspect of employment.
 Under certain circumstances, federal contractors and subcontractors cannot take adverse actions against employees or applicants who ask about, discuss, or share information about their own pay or that of their coworkers.

-Since the law was first signed in 1964, there have been amendments that continue to safeguard the rights of employees hired by federal contractors.
+Since the law was first signed in 1964, there had been amendments that continue to safeguard the rights of employees hired by federal contractors.
 This workforce makes up about one-fifth of the entire labor force in the U.S.

 Example: